7 of the Best Foods to Balance Blood SugarBy Nicki Miller Reviewed by Briana Rodriquez, R.D. Science-Backed

 3. Club soda

-Soft drinks sweetened with sugar and syrups may cause your blood sugar to rise.
+Soft drinks sweetened with sugar and syrups may raise blood sugar levels.
 Avoid this by making your own low-calorie sparkling drinks with club soda instead!
-Staying hydrated is a great way to support your overall health.
+Staying hydrated is a great way to support your overall health and could help you feel satisfied between meals — supporting weight loss.
 Aim to drink at least eight, 8-ounce glasses of water a day.

 Drink it: Flavor your fizzy water with lemon or lime juice or slices of ginger for a quick and refreshing drink.